-7.5.
+7.6.
 Define Servers

-Servers are defined for each server connected to the Avaya SBCE.
-In this case, the Gamma SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
-To define the Session Manager, navigate to Global Profiles > Server Configuration in the UC-Sec Control Center menu on the left hand side.
+Servers are defined for each server connected to the ASBCAE.
+In this case, the QSC SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
+To define the Session Manager, navigate to Global Profiles Server Configuration in the UC-Sec Control Center menu on the left hand side.
 Click on Add Profile and enter details in the pop-up menu

-- In the Profile Name field enter a descriptive name for the Session Manager and click Next (not shown) - In the Server Type drop down menu, select Call Server - In the IP Addresses / Supported FQDNs box, type the Session Manager SIP interface address which is the same as that defined on the Communication Manager in Section 5.2 - Check TCP in Supported Transports - Define the TCP port for SIP signalling, 5060 is used for the Session Manager - Click Next three times then select the Interworking Profile for the Session Manager defined in Section 7.4 from the drop down menu
+- In the Profile Name field enter a descriptive name for the Session Manager and click Next - In the Server Type drop down menu, select Call Server - In the IP Addresses / Supported FQDNs box, type the Session Manager SIP interface address which is the same as that defined on the Communication Manager in Section 5.2 - Check TCP and UDP in Supported Transports - Define the TCP and UDP ports for SIP signalling, 5060 is used for QSC - Click Next three times then select the Interworking Profile for the Session Manager defined in Section 7.4 from the drop down menu - Select the G711_Alt_Removal Signaling Manipulation Script defined in Section 7.5 from the drop down menu and click Finish